Solo Travel in Dubai

 A ticket to this destination does not come without a price tag.
 This Emirate is unique and brimming with first-class hotels but there is accommodation to be found for those on a more modest budget.
 Discover my recommended places to go alone in Dubai below.

 TIP – If you are planning things to do alone in Dubai, consider purchasing a Dubai Explorer Pass.
 Save up to 47% at 3, 4, 5 or 7 top attractions including the hop-on hop-off sightseeing bus. * Buy the Dubai Explorer Pass here

 * Click here to discover all activities and things to do in Dubai

 This Emirate state oozes opulence, (even the airport has sparkling diamond columns).
 One of the top things to do in Dubai is shop.
 The shopping is amazing and you could spend a week just browsing the high street and designer stores.
 Many malls offer free shuttles to the larger hotels, or you can use the hop on hop off bus but you have to book a day ticket first.

-One of the relaxing things to do in Dubai on your own is spend time on the beach.
+One of the relaxing things to do in Dubai on your own is to spend time on the beach.
 No trip here is complete without a dip in the warm waters of the sea.
 Most hotels have their own section of private beach which you can pay to enter.
-Laze at the public beach of Jumeriah Dubai where you can watch the locals in their white robes playing volleyball.
+Laze at the public beach of Jumeriah Dubai where you can dine in one of the many restaurants along The Walk at JBR.

 The Dubai Burj Khalifa in Downtown Dubai is one of the best places to visit in Dubai.
 The Khalifa is the world’s tallest building and one of Dubai’s most iconic sights.
 Needless to say that you can get an amazing view of the city from the observation deck which stands at 555 metres (a must see in Dubai). * Check prices, dates and availability